metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 > `baremetal` is one of the 2 networks that were created at the time of Metal3 deployment, the other being “provisioning” which is used - as you have guessed - for provisioning the bare metal cluster.
 More details about networking setup in the metal3-dev-env environment are described in the - [detailed metal3-dev-env walkthrough blogpost]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}).

 <br/>
-You can login to the control plane node if you want, and can check the deployment status using two methods.
+You can log in to the control plane node if you want, and can check the deployment status using two methods.

 ```console
 ssh metal3@{control-plane-node-ip}